Maggie Holland: Notable works

-The song which won Holland an award in the inaugural (2000) BBC Radio 2 Folk Awards was (in her own words) inspired by Christopher Hill's book "The World Turned Upside Down", Leon Rosselson's song of the same name, Naomi Mitchison's "Sea-Green Ribbons", William Cobbett's "Cottage Economy", Hamish Henderson's "Freedom Come-All-Ye", Jean Giono's "The Man Who Planted Trees" and "animated discussions with (rightly) proud and passionate Scots like Dick Gaughan".
-A Loughborough Folk Festival programme stated: "Maggie Holland is one of the most inspiring singer/songwriters in Britain today.
-"A Place Called England" has become emblematic in the movement to reclaim a positive sense of English identity."
+The song which won Holland an award in the inaugural (2000) BBC Radio 2 Folk Awards was, in her own words, inspired by Christopher Hill's book "The World Turned Upside Down", Leon Rosselson's song of the same name, Naomi Mitchison's "Sea-Green Ribbons", William Cobbett's "Cottage Economy", Hamish Henderson's "Freedom Come-All-Ye", Jean Giono's "The Man Who Planted Trees" and discussions with Scots, such as Dick Gaughan.

 Recent collaborations

 With Moore and Kevin Mason she formed Maggie's Farm in 1986.
 The band's name is a reference to the Bob Dylan song of that name, Dylan being one of Holland's favourite songwriters.
 Maggie's Farm toured Bangladesh for the British Council in 1988.

 In 1989, she began to play bass in Robb Johnson's band.
 Holland much admires Johnson's songwriting and has recorded a number of his works.

 During 2010, Holland participated in a project featuring the music of Derroll Adams, arranged and directed by Wiet Van Der Liest.
 The ensemble included seven female singers including Holland who also played five-string banjo, a 13-piece chamber orchestra, guitarist Roland Van Campenhout and Wiet van de Leest on violin.
 They performed the programme at the Brosella, Gent and Dranouter festivals in 2010.